-How to Get the Most Out of Your Listing Agent for Selling Your Home
+How to Get the Most Out of Your Listing Agent When Selling Your Home

-You have probably heard terms such as listing agent, selling agent or buyer’s agent.
+You may have heard certain terms such as listing agent, selling agent, or buyer’s agent.
 A listing agent is a professional realtor that represents the seller during a real estate transaction.
-The listing agent is responsible for listing homes for sale and working with the seller to sell the house at an ideal price.
+Additionally, a listing agent is responsible for listing homes for sale and working with the seller to sell the house at an ideal price.
 Working with a listing agent can provide a wide array of benefits, including:

 After Hiring a Listing Agent

 Once you hire a listing agent to help you with the complex task of selling your home, it is important to find the right one.
 Here are a few tips from our HomeHunt agents on how to work successfully with your listing agent: